ptthanh02/VN_NewsCrawler/README.md

 ...

 ```
-Check the `result` folder for the full example.
+Check the `result` folder for the [full example.](https://github.com/ptthanh02/VN_NewsCrawler/blob/main/result/50baibao.txt)

+## Completed Code Available

+Now, you can run [the crawler](https://github.com/ptthanh02/VN_NewsCrawler/blob/main/completed_code/crawler_full.ipynb) with [Jupyter Notebook](https://jupyter.org/) available in the `completed_code` folder and customize the crawler to your liking.